 - (1) For developments in attached residential districts (R-4, R-5, R-6, and R-7) containing more than 8 units, a minimum of fifteen (15) percent of the site area shall be improved and maintained as Open Space for the recreational use of residents.
 At least twenty-five (25) percent of the Open Space shall be dedicated, designed, and improved as a Common Open Space for the recreational use of residents.
 Such space shall be no less than forty (40) ft in width along its narrowest dimension.
-Shade must be provided for 1/3 of the area at minimum. - (2) Open space must be built when the final plat is approved.
-Amenities provided within the open space, such as benches, planters, art and water features will be maintained by the owner for the life of the project. - (3) Common Open Space and other permitted uses may require additional parking, beyond the required number of parking spaces per unit, in accordance with Article VIII Off-Street Parking and Loading Requirements. - (4) The Common Open Space shall not include steep grades, areas with poor drainage or other constraints to its recreational use. - (5) The following uses are permitted as Common Open Space:
+Shade must be provided for 1/3 of the area at minimum. - (2) The areas designated as Open Space must be shown on the final plat and/or development plan and constructed prior to the issuance of a certificate of occupancy or certificate of completion. - (3) Amenities provided within the Open Space, such as benches, planters, art and water features shall be maintained in perpetuity by the property owner, or as established in covenants recorded along with the final plat or development plan. - (4) Open Space and other permitted uses may require additional parking, beyond the required number of parking spaces per unit, in accordance with Off-Street Parking and Loading Requirements. - (5) The Open Space shall not include steep grades, areas with poor drainage or other constraints to its recreational use. - (6) The following uses are permitted within Open Space: - (a) Environmental corridors and greenways; - (b) Pocket parks, neighborhood parks and playgrounds; - (c) Stormwater retention/detention facilities (where incorporated into one of the above); - (d) Cooperative gardens; - (e) Tennis, volleyball, pickleball, shuffleboard, cornhole and other types of sports areas and courts; and - (f) Dog parks.